tideworks/spartan-launcher/README.md

 - For the time being the `spartan` C++11 code base will remain compileable in g++ 4.8.x as that has been sufficient for its functionality and yields relatively small binaries when the C++ standard library is statically linked.
 - It's possible that `spartan` might support Kotlin as is but no attempt has been made to try it out yet (not using Kotlin in the day job so hasn't been a priority).
 - Java 8 is the only Java language version supported so far.
 Yet Java 10 is here now and will definitely be important to support.
 That will require a new round of significant development and testing effort (making sure to support Java modularity introduced in Java 9).
+- The Spartan client mode now uses the Linux `poll()` syscall for multiplex handling three pipe connections between the client process to an invoked sub-command process; so next underpin a variation of the Spartan Flow class and interfaces with `poll()` such that all Flow subscriptions chained into a single `FuturesCompletion` context are serviced behind the scenes by a single thread calling `poll()`, which hands off a ready-to-read notification asynchronously.
+(This will be a true reactive implementation that very much economizes on use of threads.)
 - Miscellaneous improvements (relatively easy enhancements):
     - provide for special variables that can be used in the `config.ini` file to denote the `spartan` install directory path and the directory path where the symbolic link is located
     - `spartan` private environment variable `SPARTAN_JAVA_HOME` that will take precedence over `JAVA_HOME` if it is defined